civboot/civlua/experiment/smol/README.md

 The special case 3 is this: a non-previously emitted code will be emitted without ever having been emitted before in the case where we have re-built the previous word plus its first character.
-In that case we never actually emitted the code of prevWord!!
+In that case we never actually emitted the code of prevWord!
 Fortunately for us, this will simply cause us to emit `nextCode-1` so we can handle this special case in the decoder!

 This condition is fairly rare (it occurs only 8 times in a 1MiB file of text),